Police: Virginia man found in car trunk after crash in Miami

 A Miami-Dade police report said Florida Highway Patrol responded to a crash on the Palmetto Expressway Sunday afternoon and found Coltrain and his silver Acura.

-Troopers towed the car to the parking lot of Hialeah’s Westland Mall and became suspicious of Coltrain when he asked to remove his belongs from the car, which included a gun case.
+Troopers towed the car to the parking lot of Hialeah’s Westland Mall and became suspicious of Coltrain when he asked to remove his belongings from the car, which included a gun case.

 Authorities said they were also suspicious because they noticed buzzing flies and the smell of rotting flesh around the car.